vivekanand1101/stanford-corenlp-python/README.md

- This is a fork of stanford-corenlp-python (https://github.com/dasmith/stanford-corenlp-python).
+ This is a fork of [stanford-corenlp-python](https://github.com/dasmith/stanford-corenlp-python).

 ## Edited
    * Update to Stanford CoreNLP v1.3.5